Philippine National Police’s Special Action Force

 Notable Missions

-The SAF has been deployed throughout the Philippines on numerous counterinsurgency and counterterrorism operations and on occasions, against armed criminals.
+The SAF has been deployed throughout the Philippines on numerous counterinsurgency and counterterrorism operations and occasions, against armed criminals.
 The following that is listed are significant operations that made the SAF’s involvement known to the media.

 After President Corazon Aquino came to power in 1986, the SAF was involved in protecting her government from coup attempts until she stepped down from office in 1992 [source].
 They were later deployed to quell revolts in the former Oakwood apartments in 2003 [source] and in 2007 at the Peninsula Hotel in Makati City [source].